NethermindEth/nethermind/tools/SchemaGenerator/README.md

-# JSON schema generator for nethermind configs
+# JSON Schema Generator for Nethermind Configs

 Generates schema for all the configs found.
 Based on NJsonSchema which has better support for enums